Ecommerce websites are popping up all around us. Are all of them successful? No. Most fail. But why?

 The large stunning photo on the Caroline Z Hurley homepage sets the feeling for how the rest of the website design will be.
 The fun and simple photography sell the product without even trying.
 Customers are not bombarded by product options.

 Beatific uses a wide variety of digital content such as photos, animations, and illustrations to successfully convey its message.
 The color scheme and fonts create a young and playful brand that is evident throughout the entire site.
-It’s just a fun site to be on and brings a smile to your face.

 12. Storm London: